BrandonPCollins/Project-2/README.md

 ### Further Development

-* Further expand on the available options and classes  which the player can choose from.
+* Further work would almost certainly expand on the available of options and classes which from which the player can choose.
+The current story-line doesn't take full advantage of the possibilities of branching paths, and rather serves more akin to a proof of concept for a game than a fully realised experience.
+Refinement to both the text and the options presented would be paramount priority.

 * I initially envisioned incorporating a combat system based on a math roll function.
 When I investigated the possibility of such it proved to do it in a meaningful and impactful way would be too much of a time constraint given teh project's deadline, and it was repurposed slightly into the selectRandomNode function which was a more stramlined variation of a similar mechanic.
 Future iterations of the game would likely include such a function.